web-platform-tests/wpt-metadata/README.md

   is `"*"` (note that asterisks must be quoted in YAML), the link will apply to all tests in the current directory and its subdirectories.
 - Test result status is a status as defined in the wpt.fyi codebase.

+## How to contribute to wpt-metadata repository
+You can contribute to the wpt-metadata repo by sending out a PR directly or through the Triage Metadata API available for trusted third parties.

+### Triage Metadata API for trusted third parties
+See [/api/metadat/triage](https://github.com/web-platform-tests/wpt.fyi/tree/master/api#apimetadatatriage) for more information.